 Size and Weight:

-For all intents and purposes, Albertosaurus can be considered a slightly smaller version of Tyrannosaurus Rex, "only" weighing about three tons (compared to more than twice that for the largest T. Rex individuals) but every bit as dangerous.
+Albertosaurus "only" weighed about two or three tons (compared to more than twice that for the largest T. Rex individuals), but this meat-eater was every bit as dangerous--and, considering its more petite size, possibly faster and nimbler in the pursuit of prey.
 This tyrannosaur made its living by hunting the numerous herbivorous dinosaurs of the late Cretaceous period, probably making a specialty out of slow-witted hadrosaurs, or duck-billed dinosaurs.

-Scarily, paleontologists have found traces of evidence that Albertosaurus may have hunted in packs.
-If this is true--and the conclusion is far from certain--then it's likely that not even the armored, full-grown herbivorous dinosaurs of late Cretaceous North America (such as Triceratops) were truly safe from being turned into a quick lunch.
+Scarily, paleontologists have found (admittedly inconclusive) evidence that Albertosaurus may have hunted in packs.
+If this is the case, then not even the armored, full-grown plant eaters of late Cretaceous North America (such as Triceratops) would have been truly safe from being turned into a quick lunch.
+(By the way, some paleontologists insist that the fearsomely named tyrannosaur Gorgosaurus should properly be classified as a species of Albertosaurus, though not all experts agree.)